-The choral department at BMHS offers a comprehensive music education in various styles of vocal singing.
+The Choir Program at BMHS offers a comprehensive music education in various styles of vocal singing.
 Students receive training in vocal production techniques, music theory, music history, and sight reading.

 The BMHS choir students balance demanding performance and rehearsal schedules all while maintain a high level of academic excellence.